 Sean then went on to attend University of Southern California Gould School of Law where he graduated in 2009.
 While at USC, Sean law clerked at the Los Angeles County District Attorney’s Office, Sex Crimes Division, as well as at a leading insurance bad faith firm.

 Sean started at Andrews & Thornton in 2009 and has remained there ever since.
 Sean has worked on numerous mass torts, including quinine.
 Quinine was a prescription drug meant for the treatment of malaria that was being promoted off-label for treatment of nocturnal leg cramps.
 When a new drug application was approved continued sale by other firms of this old drug became illegal.
 Despite FDA’s unequivocal statements that use of quinine for leg cramps was not approved and that sale of quinine by any firm other than the NDA-holder was illegal many generic firms continued to market the product illegally for leg cramps.
 Many suffered.
 Quinine caused a life-threatening blood disorder called thrombotic thrombocytopenic purpura, which led to kidney failure.
-After many years of hard-fought battles, through the important contributions of Sean, Andrews & Thornton was able to achieve over $30 million of settlements for injured clients.
+After many years of hard-fought battles, through the important contributions of Sean, Andrews & Thornton was able to achieve large settlements for injured clients.

 Sean is a twin and one of eight children of which five are lawyers and one is a homicide detective.
 He is married and has two girls.
 He enjoys running and traveling to Ireland.

 Orange County Trial Lawyers Association